Robust Misspecified Models and Paradigm Shifts

-Persistence will play a crucial role in our definition of model robustness.
-If $\theta$ does not persist against $\theta^{c}$, the competing model $\theta^c$ must be adopted by the switcher infinitely many times.
-As a consequence, the long-term beliefs and behavior of the switcher can be quite different from the predictions of an analyst who only knows the initial model $\theta$ and the true DGP.
-By contrast, if $\theta$ persists, then with positive probability, the agent switcher's behavior resembles the behavior of a dogmatic modeler in the long term.
-The characterization of persistence not only depends on the structure of the competing model, but may also be affected by other primitives including the prior and policy adopted for each model, the agent's discount factor $\delta$, and her switching threshold $\alpha$.
-By requiring a model to persist against a number of competing models and varying the restrictions imposed on the competing models and the primitives, we obtain different notions of model robustness.
+The interpretation of persistence is as follows.
+If $\theta$ does not persist against $\theta'$, the competing model $\theta'$ will be adopted by the agent infinitely many times almost surely.
+This implies that the long-term beliefs and behavior of the switcher can be starkly different from the predictions of an analyst who only knows the initial model $\theta$.
+If an underlying bias gives rise to a model that does not persist, we expect it to be non-stable.
+By contrast, if $\theta$ persists against $\theta'$, then with positive probability, the switcher resembles a $\theta$-modeler in the long term, allowing us to use tools from the literature on misspecified learning to characterize her behavior.
+This also implies that we could expect to observe the stable existence of the underlying bias.
+I discuss alternative ways of defining persistence in Section \ref{sec:extension}.

+Note that persistence is prior-sensitive---in principle, a model could persist against some competing model at some priors but not others.
+The prior potentially affects persistence in two ways.
+First, the prior plays a direct part in the computation of the Bayes factor.
+Second, the prior affects the agent's behavior and thus endogenously affects the outcome realizations and how well models fit the data.
+Therefore, we are interested in not only which models can persist but also how their persistence depends on the prior.